hcrlab/rws/README.md

 You can develop your app locally by running your app.launch, launching rosbridge_webserver, and visiting your index.html.
 When you want to install it on the robot, just copy it to the catkin_ws on the robot that RWS is monitoring and build your package.

 ## Installing RWS on a robot
-RWS runs on Python 2.7
+RWS runs on Python 2.7.
+It's recommended that you use ROS Hydro.

 ```
 cd ~/catkin_ws/src